 In 1969, the U.S. had an unemployment rate of 3.5%, the second lowest during that decade.
-It took 50 years before the country was able to hit the same unemployment rate, and it’s also the lowest since 1969.
+After 50 years, and a decade after the Great Recession, the country hit the same unemployment rate again.

 You might think most job-seeking in 2021 is taking place online considering that the pandemic is still around.
 But why is it that many online job platforms are facing a decrease in popularity?
-Here are a few online job search statistics to get a better idea of the landscape.
+Here are a few stats to get a better idea of the landscape.